aru-g/Property-Application/README.md

 #Install

-1. Download and extract the code
+1. Download and extract the code.
+Mkae sure to extract the node_modules.zip folder which is included in the code.
+The extracted node_modules folder should be within the root folder.
 2. Create a MongoDb Database called prop, and a collection in it called property with the following attributes - pid : contains the property id reg_date : in the form "dd/mm/yyyy"